-To run Exploit Pack you will need at least 500mb of disk space, around 4gb or more of RAM and a modern CPU capable of handling multi-threading applications at ease.
+To run Exploit Pack you will need at least 500MB of disk space, around 4GB or more of RAM and a modern CPU capable of handling multi-threading applications at ease.
 As mentioned above, any operating system will do the trick as long as a JVM is properly installed.

 JAVA installation - Step by step:

-Once you have decided on the operating system to use as host for Exploit Pack, you have to install Java to be able to run Exploit Pack.
+Once you have decided on the operating system to use as a host for Exploit Pack, you have to install Java to be able to run Exploit Pack.

 Java is a class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
 It is a general-purpose programming language intended to let application developers write once, run anywhere, meaning that compiled Java code can run on all platforms that support Java without the need for recompilation.
 Java applications are typically compiled to bytecode that can run on any Java virtual machine (JVM) regardless of the underlying computer architecture.

-You can verify if you have Java already installed in your operating system by opening a terminal and running the following command, this is an example for Windows but the same command will work for Linux and Mac, in this case the command shows that we have the version 11.0.9 of Java installed.
+You can verify if you have Java already installed in your operating system by opening a terminal and running the following command, this is an example for Windows but the same command will work for Linux and Mac, in this case, the command shows that we have the version 11.0.9 of Java installed.